vmware-archive/octant-plugin-for-knative/README.md

 Contributors will need to sign a DCO (Developer Certificate of Origin) with all changes.
 We also ask that a changelog entry is included with your pull request.
 Details are described in our [contributing](CONTRIBUTING.md) documentation.

+See our [hacking](HACKING.md) guide for getting your development environment setup.

 ## Acknowledgements

 This plugin was scaffolded using [wwitzel3/generator-octant-plugin](https://github.com/wwitzel3/generator-octant-plugin) and [Yeoman](http://yeoman.io).